 After Iran’s revolution and the Iraq war, there were a lot of sanctions against Iran which caused inflation until now.
 This devaluation of Iran’s currency led to too many zeros in Iranian Rials which makes it hard to read.
 Iran has two currencies Which are so strange.

-The currency of Iran is Rial and the other one is Toman which is unofficial.
+The currency of Iran is Rial and the other one is Toman which is unofficial ( from May 7 it the official).
 Toman is used by locals to make it easier for them to read and write.
 When locals want to read Iranian Rials, they remove last zero and then they call it Toman.
-Let demonstrate this to you:

 10,000 Rials = 1000 Toman

 Iranian Rials = Toman *10

 When you shop at groceries, restaurants, malls, bazaars, your receipt will be written in Rials but they read it in Toman.
 Although some restaurant and shops print their receipt in Toman which is very rare.
 They always print the symbol in front of the receipt.

 At first, when you arrive Iran currency is confusing but you get used to the term of Toman.
 There are coins in Iran currency which some of them are so rare.
 100, 200, 500 Iranian rials which are so rare.
 1000, 2000, 5000, 10,000, 20,000 Iranian Rials.